-One week, every single day we arrived in the morning to find the horses on the loose (and romping mischievously around the hay field, usually).
-We set up a game camera to see which of the horses was going through the electric fence and letting everyone else out, so that we could put the culprit in a pasture with more solid fencing.
-Turns out, it wasn’t a horse at all, but a moose who was storming the castle so to speak, walking right through the hot wire without even flinching and running off the horses to eat the hay we had put out for them.
-The following summer we got a new horse, a bay gelding retired from a career as a polo pony, who was very clever and could open gates and wiggle his way through fences, and was always out and about.
+One week, every single day we arrived in the morning to find the horses on the loose.
+And romping mischievously around the hay field, usually.
+We set up a game camera to see which of the horses was going through the electric fence and letting everyone else out.
+The goal was to put the culprit in a pasture with more solid fencing.
+Turns out, it wasn’t a horse at all.
+But a moose who was storming the castle so to speak, walking right through the hot wire without even flinching and running off the horses to eat the hay we had put out for them.
+The following summer we got a new horse, a bay gelding, retired from a career as a polo pony.
+He was very clever and could open gates and wiggle his way through fences, and was always out and about.
 We named him Moose.

 The outfitting company I guided for had the opportunity to help with some fun and unique projects, in addition to the usual run-of-the-mill dude rides and hunting parties.
 A lot of the pack trips we have led in the last few years have moved equipment, not people.
-We carry gear into the mountains for volunteer trail crews, geological surveyors, and wildfire prevention teams, so where most packing with horses takes place further into the back country, we often find ourselves on high-traffic trails, where we encounter hikers and mountain bikers up for the day from Denver.
+We carry gear into the mountains for volunteer trail crews, geological surveyors, and wildfire prevention teams.
+So where most packing with horses takes place further into the back country, we often find ourselves on high-traffic trails.
+There we encounter hikers and mountain bikers up for the day from Denver.

 We usually bring in the equipment, unload and cache it somewhere safe where the designated crew can find it.
-Then we go have ourselves a picnic somewhere scenic where the horses can rest before heading back down the mountain with empty packs.
-We come back a week later and gather the gear to take back down, or move it to a new spot further down the trail.
+Then we go have ourselves a picnic somewhere scenic.
+There the horses can rest before heading back down the mountain with empty packs.
+We come back a week later and gather the gear to take back down.
+Or we move it to a new spot further down the trail.
 Imagine how much more work a trail crew can get done when they’re not exhausted from hauling their own shovels and pickaxes up a mountainside!

 Real-Life Tetris for Adults

 It’s an art, of course.
-Packing the paniers is like a game of Tetris, getting everything to fit so that nothing moves, shifts, or chafes, and both paniers must weigh the same.
+Packing the paniers is like a game of Tetris, getting everything to fit so that nothing moves, shifts, or chafes.
+And most importantly both paniers must weigh the same.
 Some horses are better at carrying bulky loads than others, with paniers that stick out as wide as the horse is tall.
 These tend to be lighter loads, like sleeping bags, but require a careful horse.
-Some horses are bigger and stronger but clumsier, and might carry more weight but need to carry things that can get a little battered, like firewood or cast-iron stoves.
+Some horses are bigger and stronger but clumsier.
+They might carry more weight but need to carry things that can get a little battered, like firewood or cast-iron stoves.
 In other words, those horses never carry the beer.

 An Amazing Record

-The record was set by two men who came on a hunting trip and needed six pack horses (each horse can carry 150-200lbs) for a three-day trip.
-The tents, cots, chairs, and stove were already set up, ready and waiting at camp, so that was up to 1200lbs just for their personal items!
+The record was set by two men who came on a hunting trip.
+They needed six pack horses (each horse can carry 150-200lbs) for a three-day trip.
+The tents, cots, chairs, and stove were already set up, ready and waiting at camp.
+So that was up to 1200lbs just for their personal items!
 They brought the biggest portable solar panel I’ve ever seen, and all sorts of other things I can’t even imagine.
 I guess they just couldn’t live without it!